SirPlease/ZoneMod/README.md

  * Tanks
 	 * Tank Rocks will no longer get stuck on Common Infected, they will now successfully pass through them (still killing them).
 	 * Tank Rocks will no longer get stuck on Incapped Survivors, they will pass through them unless the same Rock incapped them.
+	 * Hitting a Punch or Rock will now instantly interrupt the pick-up, preventing a succesful pick-up.
  * Witch
      * The Witch has been fully removed.
 	 * The First config to actually take this step, this magnificent creature is simply too glitchy and random to accept in a competitive environment.